DuanhaoranCC/RMR/README.md

 3. **Task Difficulty**:
    - The task difficulty is considered **high**, as indicated by a low **F1 score** of approximately **30%**.

+You can run the build_pubmed function at load.py.

 ## Training model